 The warmer and wetter your environment, the faster your makeup will come off.
 I’ve talked to women working in kitchens and heard stories of makeup coming off in as little as four hours, and even outside of those circumstances, many brands of makeup simply don’t last long enough.

-Travel mirrors make it significantly easier to reapply makeup and touch up specific areas in the middle of the day.
+Compact mirrors make it significantly easier to reapply makeup and touch up specific areas in the middle of the day (here’s my review of the best compact mirrors).
 If you’re working in an area where this matters, you need a great travel mirror.

 Why Little Cases Aren’t Enough